-Ever-higher levels of overall organizational and individual performance, including quality, productivity, innovation rate, and cycle time.
-High performance results in improved service and value for students' and other stakeholders.
+Ever-higher levels of overall organizational and individual PERFORMANCE, including quality, PRODUCTIVITY, INNOVATION rate, and cycle time.
+High PERFORMANCE RESULTS in improved service and value for patients, other CUSTOMERS, and other STAKEHOLDERS.

-Approaches to high performance vary in their form, their function, and the incentive systems used.
-High performance stems from and enhances workforce engagement.
-It involves cooperation between the management and the workforce, which may involve workforce bargaining units; cooperation among work units, often involving teams; empowerment of your people, including personal accountability; and workforce input into planning.
-It may involve learning and building individual and organizational skills; learning from other organizations; creating flexible job design and work assignments; maintaining a flattened organizational structure, where decision making is decentralized and decisions are made closest to the front line; and effectively using performance measures, including comparisons.
-Many organizations encourage high performance with monetary and nonmonetary incentives based on factors such as organizational performance, team and individual contributions, and skill building.
-Also, approaches to high performance usually seek to align your organization's structure, core competencies, work, jobs, workforce development, and incentives.
+APPROACHes to high PERFORMANCE vary in their form, their function, and the incentive SYSTEMS used.
+High PERFORMANCE stems from and enhances WORKFORCE ENGAGEMENT.
+It involves cooperation between the administration/management and the WORKFORCE, which may involve WORKFORCE bargaining units; cooperation among work units, often involving teams; EMPOWERment of your people, including personal accountability; and WORKFORCE input into PLANNING.
+It may involve LEARNING and building individual and organizational skills; LEARNING from other organizations; creating flexible job design and work assignments; maintaining a flattened organizational structure, where decision making is decentralized and decisions are made closest to patients and other CUSTOMERS (the front line); and effectively using PERFORMANCE MEASURES, including comparisons.
+Many organizations encourage high PERFORMANCE with monetary and nonmonetary incentives based on factors such as organizational PERFORMANCE, team and individual contributions, and skill building.
+Also, APPROACHes to high PERFORMANCE usually seek to align your organization's structure, core COMPETENCIES, work, jobs, WORKFORCE development, and incentives.